-Insanely delicious and savory healthy sloppy joes made with whole ingredients!
-This easy one-pan meal includes ground beef simmered in a fresh and flavorful sauce.
+Insanely delicious and savory sloppy joes made with healthy ingredients!
+This easy one-pan meal cooks up in under 30 minutes!
 Serve with hamburger buns or stuffed in sweet potatoes for paleo sloppy joes.
-The entire family will rave about this one!

 Seriously, who decided sloppy joes are just for kids?
 It’s honestly one of my favorite meals to eat.
 A sandwich stuffed with ground beef sautéed with pepper and onions, simmered in a hearty, savory, and thick homemade tomato sauce?
 Sign me up!

 As an added bonus, this homemade healthy sloppy joes recipe is so easy to make!
 It’s a one-pan dish you can double or triple for a crowd or meal prep, and it stores well in the freezer.
 Serve as sandwiches on hamburger buns, over rice, or stuff in sweet potatoes!